 Images you upload for use in widgets shouldn’t exceed 1200 px.
 Any images larger than that won’t appear at their original size—they’ll simply add to your page’s total size and could slow down load times.

 Can I hide sections on specific devices?

 You can!
 Navigate to a section’s style settings, then open the Device Specific Display panel, where you can choose which devices to hide the section on.
-See Working with Layout Settings and Styles for details.
+See Customizing Page Layout and Section Styles for details.